sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 # Session
 ## Benefits #

-* Persistence operations not mixed with business logic code.
+* Persistence operations not mixed with domain model.
 * Everything is automatically wrapped in a transaction.
 * Saves can be bulk (not implemented)
 * Eager loading (not implemented) can be set at session, or application level